pfq/PFQ/INSTALL.md

 `runhaskell Build.hs install`

-The command configures, builds and installs the PFQ framework satisfying the dependencies and the correct order of the various build.
+The command configures, compiles and installs the PFQ framework satisfying the dependencies and the correct order of build.

 3. Alternatively, you can specify the list of components you want to build from the command line.
 The following command shows the targets available: